See our Fact Sheet on Somalia for information on U.S. - Somalia relations.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 You may be taken in for questioning by the police if unable to produce an acceptable form of identification.
 Convictions for possessing, using, or trafficking in illegal drugs result in long prison sentences and heavy fines.

-There is no organized system of criminal justice, nor is there any recognized or established authority to administer a uniform application of due process.
-Enforcement of criminal laws is, therefore, haphazard to nonexistent.
 Locally established courts operate under a combination of Somali customary and Islamic Shari'a law, some of which may be hostile towards foreigners.

 SPECIAL CIRCUMSTANCES: Water, health, and electricity systems are poor.